jacopofar/SmellsLikeLanguage/README.rst

 The frequency vectors of two texts can be compared through cosine similarity, that is the dot product of the two frequency vectors divided by the product of magnitudes.

-This value is a number between 0 (no common values) and 1 (identical frequencies ratio), the program takes the highest similarity to decide which is the language of a given text.
+This value is a number between 0 (no common values) and 1 (identical frequencies ratios), the program takes the highest similarity to decide which is the language of a given text, comparing it with text collections of various languages.

-Usually, this kind of analysis is done using a Markov model, which is based on *transistions* between characters more than their frequencies.
+Usually, this kind of analysis is done using a Markov model, which is based on *transitions* between characters instead of the sequences frequency.
 There's not a big difference, it's possible to transform one model in the other, the advantage of cosine similarity is the ease of confronting models.

 Futher improvements and applications
 ======================================